Inzhenerka/docs.getdbt.tech/website/docs/guides/adapter-creation.md

 #### Materializations

-A set of *materializations* and their corresponding helper macros defined in dbt using jinja and SQL.
+A set of *materializations* and their corresponding helper macros defined in dbt using Jinja and SQL.
 They codify for dbt how model files should be persisted into the database.

 ### Adapter Architecture